 Each ionization chamber has a low-pass filter at its high voltage input.
 Since the output current of the power supply is limited, the capacitor of this low-pass filter supplies the electrical charge required if the detector sources high current due to an intense beam loss event.
-For each group of 4 channels, the high voltage distribution box features 1 M Ω serial resistors along with a resistor of 200 M Ω in parallel to the channels.
-This shunt allows a slow discharge of the filter capacitors in case the power is cut suddenly on the side of the power supply.
+Along with 1 M $\Omega$ serial resistors for each channel, the high voltage distribution box also features a resistor of 200 M $\Omega$ in parallel to each group of 4 channels.
+This shunt allows a slow discharge of the filter capacitor in case the power is cut suddenly on the side of the power supply.